 In addition to cash and checks, the College accepts money orders and major credit cards.
 Any account past due will incur a late fee.
-Costs incurred in collection of a delinquent account, including any attorney's fees, court costs and other collection fees, may be added to the balance of the delinquent account.
+Unpaid balances will be sent to collections, with students responsible for any attorney's fees, court costs, and other collection fees incurred in the collection of debt.
 No diplomas will be mailed, copies of transcripts issued, or further enrollments allowed if any financial obligations are outstanding to the College.
 Statements will be issued from the Student Accounts office.